mhoemmen/wg21-proposals/layout_stride_zero_strides/layout_stride_zero_strides.md

     for all $i$ in the range $[1$, _`rank_`_$)$, where $p_i$ is the $i^{th}$ element of $P$.

-::: add
-[*Editorial Note*: This definition also permits zero strides, because the permutation can be selected to move them to the front of the list of strides.
+[This definition also permits zero strides, because the permutation can be selected to move them to the front of the list of strides.
 For example, suppose that the extents are (2, 3, 0, 7, 0, 13)